 help determine whether the VR1642, Supported Employment Service Plan - 1 , must be completed.

-The SESP-1 meeting to develop the Supported Employment Service Plan can be held immediately following the SEA review meeting if the customer and, as appropriate, the customer's representative, are present.
+The SESP-1 meeting to develop the Supported Employment Service Plan may be held immediately following the SEA review meeting and may be held remotely if the customer and, as appropriate, the customer's representative, are present.
+For more information, refer to section 3.6.4.1 Remote Service Delivery.

 18.4.3 Outcomes Required for Payment